gilbertlucas46/headless-wordpress/README.md

 If you have deployed your WordPress install and are having CORS issues be sure to update `/wordpress/wp-content/themes/postlight-headless-wp/inc/frontend-origin.php` with your frontend origin URL.

 See anything else you'd like to add here?
 Please send a pull request!

----

-Made with ❤️ by [Postlight](https://postlight.com).
-Happy coding!